dulanjanad/Complete-K8S-Cluster-with-Terraform-and-Ansible/README.md

      git clone ..

 2).
-Make sure to do the desired changes for the variables
+Make sure to do the desired changes for the variables (Specially current_public_ip with current public IP address of yours)

 3).
 Terraform commands to run